- 1. Introduction and Overview

 * A DoS’s definition of an appropriate notice may vary according to the time of year (e.g. if they are interviewing or examining they may need longer than usual, for example) and to the nature of the request.
 As a rule of thumb, however, one might expect at least a week’s notice to be given, and preferably longer.
 It is as well to secure an in principle agreement to provide support well in advance.
 Then if a shorter notice is required it does not come as a complete surprise to busy people.

-In some cases the DoS may not always be the best placed person to provide a reference.
-Sometimes (for summer employment or for rented accommodation for example) the Tutor may be in a better position.
+Your DoS may not always be the best placed person to provide a reference.
+Sometimes (for summer employment or for rented accommodation for example) your Tutor may be in a better position.
 Sometimes (perhaps applications for further study) a dissertation supervisor or project leader may be the ideal choice.
-Thus whilst discussing references with your DoS is always a good idea, you should not assume that the DoS is necessarily always going to say they will write for you.
-One circumstance in which they may decline occurs when a student has neglected their studies and has placed the DoS in a position where the latter feels it would be inappropriate to write on someone’s behalf when they would feel there was little positive to be said.
+So whilst discussing references with your DoS is always a good idea, you should not assume that the DoS is necessarily always going to say they will write for you.
+One circumstance in which they may decline occurs when a student has neglected their studies and has placed the DoS in a position where they feel it would be inappropriate to write on someone’s behalf as there was little positive to be said.
 The College’s reputation would be put at risk were we to adopt a policy of always providing unqualified support if it then transpired that we had misled others about a student’s diligence and good conduct.